boetiusj/hugo/content/pages/reviews.md

 **High Level of Professionalism**
 April 28, 2010
 Mike and crew did a fantastic job on our 1920 Arts and Crafts condominium six-plex.
 The time put in on preparation, the application of fresh color, and the overall care that was evident in every step of the process made for a seamless endeavor which paid great dividends for us (the property owners).
 We highly recommend Mike and his crew for all your painting needs.
-The high level of professionalism, along with a great end result make it a "Win / Win" company to do business with.
+The high level of professionalism, along with a great end result make it a "Win / Winpany to do business with.
 Patton J.

 **Polite, Professional and Thorough - "AAAAA" Rating**